 “Term” shall have the meaning set forth in Section 3.1.

-“Third Party Gathering Agreement” shall mean any gathering agreement entered into by the Company and parties who are not Members as identified in the Capacity Allocation and Expansion Determination Agreement.
+“Third Party Gathering Agreement” shall have the meaning as set forth in the Capacity Allocation and Expansion Determination Agreement.

 “Treasury Regulations” shall mean the regulations promulgated by the United States Department of the Treasury pursuant to and in respect of provisions of the Code.
 All references herein to sections of the Treasury Regulations shall include any corresponding provision or provisions of succeeding, similar, substitute proposed or final Treasury Regulations.